CellDynamics/QuimP/Doxygen_doc/BOA.md

 }
 @enddot

-First, the method initializes internal and external default parameters hold at uk.ac.warwick.wsbc.QuimP.BOAp (see \ref setupBOABOAp) \b static class by calling \ref uk.ac.warwick.wsbc.QuimP.BOAp.setDefaults() "setDefaults()" and \ref uk.ac.warwick.wsbc.QuimP.BOAp.setup(ImagePlus) "setup(ImagePlus)" from BOAp class.
+First, the method initializes internal and external default parameters hold at uk.ac.warwick.wsbc.QuimP.BOAp (see \ref setupBOABOAp) \b static class by calling \ref uk.ac.warwick.wsbc.QuimP.BOAp.setDefaults() "setDefaults()" and \ref uk.ac.warwick.wsbc.QuimP.BOAp.setup(final ImagePlus) "setup(ImagePlus)" from BOAp class.
 By internal parameters I understand those that can not be changed by user during using the program.
 External parameters are those that are reflected in user menu.

 Secondly, it creates all important structures such as: